-- Choose a cool-mist humidifier or vaporizer.
-Cool-mist humidifiers prevent steam burns and hot-water spills.
+- Choose a cool-mist vaporizer.
+They prevent steam burns.

 - Address outlets and electrical cords.
 Cover unused electrical outlets with safety caps.
-Inserting a fork, key or other metal object into an outlet could result in an electrical burn.
-Keep electrical cords and wires out of the way so that children don't chew on them.
-Replace damaged, brittle or frayed electrical cords.
-Don't run cords under rugs or carpets.
+Keep electrical cords and wires out of the way so that children don't pull on or chew on them.
+Replace frayed, broken or worn electrical cords.

 - Choose fire-resistant fabrics.
 Check labels to make sure mattresses and pajamas meet federal flammability standards.